Why Do We Need To Test And Tag Appliances?

 Test and tagging to AS/NZS 3760 is recognised by most industries, industry bodies, safety regulators and unions as an effective means to achieve this.

 The methodology used to test and tag appliances is documented in the standard AS/NZS 3760.
-This standard must not be confused with legislation as in it’s own right it does not create any mandate to test and tag appliances.
+This is a standard and must not be confused with legislation (law) because in its own right this standard does not create any mandate to test and tag appliances.

-Some industries, such as the construction and demolition industry, have specific requirements around the retest intervals and the colour coding of the tags used and these are are details in the standard AS/NZS 3012.
+Some industries, such as the construction industry, have specific requirements around the retest intervals and the colour coding of the tags used.
+Refer to the industry code and AS/NZS 3012.

 It important to be aware of any local requirements as the legislation(s), Codes of Practice, Industry Standards etc can vary between jurisdictions.
 Some workplaces may also have their own specific requirements.